nnavarro2024-2025/ORBIT/TEST_CREDENTIALS.md

 These test accounts are automatically created when the server starts up in development mode.
 The credentials are stored in Supabase authentication and will persist across server restarts.

-## Library Hours
+## School Hours

-Remember that the system enforces library working hours:
+Remember that the system enforces school working hours:

 - **Operating Hours**: 7:30 AM - 5:00 PM
 - Bookings outside these hours will be rejected
-- Facilities show as "Library Closed" outside operating hours
+- Facilities show as "School Closed" outside operating hours

 ## Test Facilities